Outdoor eating areas (alfresco activities)

 Outdoor or ‘alfresco’ eating refers to an area in which tables, chairs and other structures are provided for the consumption of food or drink on public land, such as within the verge, adding vibrancy and activity to an area.

-Fees are in accordance with the Planning Services Schedule of Fees and Charges.
+Fees to submit an application for development (planning) approval are in accordance with the Planning Services Schedule of Fees and Charges.

 Environmental health requirements